redlibrarian/redlibrarian.github.io/_posts/2018-11-04-artificial-scarcity-exchange-and-communism.markdown

-based on exchange, the tyranny of economic "fairness", and exploitation, we have to give up this idea of debt, repayment, value, equality, measure, etc., and live together as a community rather than - as the bourgeios economists would have us believe that we are - an aggregation of individuals bound together solely by economic bonds (that is, exchange relationships).
+based on exchange, the tyranny of economic "fairness", and exploitation, we have to give up this idea of debt, repayment, value, equality, measure, etc., and live together as a community rather than - as the bourgeois economists would have us believe that we are - an aggregation of individuals bound together solely by economic bonds (that is, exchange relationships).
 Jesus argues for this kind of perspective time and time again.
 Turning the other cheek is not (or not only) about